Teams from North Carolina, Florida, and Wisconsin win Big Ideas, Bright Cities Challenge

 Deloitte is committed to supporting innovative approaches that can improve access to education and employability.
 We’re honored to be part of this effort, which reaffirms our own work at building trust and confidence in a more equitable society.
 Kwasi Mitchell, Chief Purpose Officer at Deloitte

 A panel of esteemed judges evaluated and decided the winners and finalists.
-Judges include leaders from business, philanthropy, government, academia, and think tanks—see the full list of judges here.
+Judges include leaders from business, philanthropy, government, academia, and think tanks.

 I am so appreciative of this opportunity to examine the work being done across the country to support youth development and professional growth.
 The winners stood out because of their unique insights and strategies on how to prepare our nation’s youth for the workforce of today and tomorrow.
 They are not only training individuals—they are creating ecosystems to set up generations for future success.
 Jessica Anderson, Director of Strategic Giving at Dell Technologies